Alcohol Unit Calculator

 Alcohol metabolism varies significantly between individuals based on several factors:

-• Genetic variations in alcohol dehydrogenase enzymes
+• Genetic variations in alcohol dehydrogenase enzymes affect processing speed

-• Age-related changes in processing efficiency
+• Age-related changes in processing efficiency, with older adults typically metabolizing alcohol more slowly

 These variations explain why alcohol affects people differently and why standardized guidelines should be considered as general recommendations rather than absolute rules.
+Understanding your personal response to alcohol can help make more informed decisions about consumption.